dustywhite7/Econ8310/SlidesCode/7 - Lasso.md

 Using PCA, we can reduce the number of dimensions in our model, and then fit a predictor using the lower-dimension data.

-- Does not lose information like Lasso regression
+- Does not lose information like Lasso regression (for the most part)
 - Allows us to choose any number of dimensions for our data
 - NOT interpretable!
 - Can be used with any model type